akadam3-UB/IE582-Final_Project/README.md

         * closest to center
         * biggest
         * highest confidence class priority

+    * Could be AI based voice recog. or set of predefined commands to choose from(eg. Follow person in red shirt)(eg. reduce speed of tracking)
     * shows algorithm design

 * Autonomous cone / obstacle avoidance